lammps/lammps/doc/src/compute_bond_local.rst

    fix 10 all ave/histo 10 10 100 0 6 20 c_2[3] mode vector file tmp.histo

-The :doc:`dump local <dump>` command will output the energy, length, and length\^2 for every bond in the system.
-The :doc:`thermo_style <thermo_style>` command will print the average of those quantities via the :doc:`compute reduce <compute_reduce>` command with thermo output, and the :doc:`fix ave/histo <fix_ave_histo>` command will histogram the length\^2 values and write them to a file.
+The :doc:`dump local <dump>` command will output the energy, length, and length\ :math:`^2` for every bond in the system.
+The :doc:`thermo_style <thermo_style>` command will print the average of those quantities via the :doc:`compute reduce <compute_reduce>` command with thermo output, and the :doc:`fix ave/histo <fix_ave_histo>` command will histogram the length\ :math:`^2` values and write them to a file.

 ----------